chanmol1999/hacktoberfest/README.md

 6.Push the changes to origin and create a pull request to chanmol1999/hactoberfest - master.

 7.Use appropriate PR title while making a PR.

+8.You can also create a PR by simply editing a file.